 Explore the Zoo and White River Gardens with your school group to learn more about plants and animals from around the world.
 Exhibits at the Indianapolis Zoo highlight various habitats, including Plains, Deserts, Forests, Oceans and the new Simon Skjodt International Orangutan Center.
 You can also explore a variety of plants in the Hilbert Conservatory and outdoor gardens.

-Be sure to check out a dolphin presentation, included with Zoo admission, which runs daily at 10:30am and 2:00pm (additional times may be available on the day of your trip.)
-Tickets are required for dolphin presentations and are issued first come first serve at the admissions windows.
+Enjoy a dolphin presentation, which runs daily at 10:30am and 2pm (additional times may be available on the day of your trip).
+Presentations are included with admission, though tickets are required and are issued first-come, first-served at the admissions windows.
 The doors open 30 minutes prior to the presentation and will close five minutes before the presentation starts.

 In the Oceans exhibit, your students will have the opportunity to touch smooth dog sharks.
 Please share these shark petting rules with your students and chaperones prior to your field trip: